After Years of Easing, Meet Quantitative Tightening: QuickTake

 The U.S. Federal Reserve applied QE in force starting in 2008, buying up bonds to revive the flow of credit to a shrinking economy.
-It stopped increasing its stockpile of bonds in 2014, and now it’s shrinking its balance sheet.
+It stopped increasing its stockpile of bonds in 2014, and now is shrinking its balance sheet.
 While the BOJ and European Central Bank are still in the QE business, they’re tapering their purchases.
 Their collective balance sheet peaked in March.
 Bloomberg Economics has declared this October as the month the world’s major central banks collectively started running down their bond holdings.

 3. How does QT work?

-The Fed is now letting up to $40 billion of its bond holdings mature every month without replacing them, a cap it will raise to $50 billion later in the year.
+The Fed is now letting as much as $50 billion of its bond holdings mature every month without replacing them.
 That takes money out of the financial system, as the Treasury Department then finds new buyers for its debt.
-The Fed describes the winding down of its balance sheet as part of a "normalization" of its policy stance, along with rate hikes, given the solid performance of the American economy and rising inflationary pressures.
+The Fed describes the winding down of its balance sheet, along with rate hikes, as part of a “normalization” of its policy stance and a response to the solid performance of the American economy and a return of more-normal inflation rates.
 The ECB, BOJ and Bank of England were among the central banks that deployed QE and may at some point start shrinking their own balance sheets as the Fed is now doing.

 4. How much QT has there been?

-Since the ECB and BOJ are still buying securities, so far the biggest impact has come more from QE being scaled back than from actual unwinding.
-But the shift is significant.
-The combined G-3 central banks’ balance sheet increased by $76 billion in the first half of 2018, compared with a $703 billion jump in the prior six months.
-That suggests well over half a trillion dollars worth of liquidity injection went missing from the markets.
-Balance sheets can be affected month-to-month by items other than just the QE programs, but the direction is clear.
-And the pace of change is likely to increase: The Fed’s draw-down will step up to $50 billion a month in October, the ECB is scheduled to terminate QE by year-end and the BOJ has been opportunistically trimming its bond purchases.
+Since the ECB and BOJ are still buying securities, what’s happened so far is essentially a scaling back of QE, rather than an actual unwinding.
+But the shift has been enormous.
+A simple summing of the G-3 central banks’ balance sheet shows a drop of about $92 billion in 2018, through September.
+The same period of 2017 showed a jump of about $1.7 trillion, so that suggests roughly $1.8 trillion dollars’ worth of liquidity injection went missing from the markets this year.
+Balance sheets can be affected month-to-month by items other than just the QE programs, and exchange rates change, but the direction is clear.
+And the pace of change is set to accelerate: Not only did the Fed increase its monthly draw-down this quarter, but the ECB is scheduled to terminate QE by year-end and the BOJ has been opportunistically trimming its bond purchases.

 5. How are the markets reacting?

 The assets that were QE winners are QT losers and vice-versa.
-Longer-duration bonds have held up so far, though many predict declines -- JPMorgan Chase & Co.
-Chief Executive Officer Jamie Dimon for one has warned of 10-year Treasury yields climbing past 4 percent, from less than 3.5 percent now.
+While longer-dated Treasuries have enjoyed historically low yields for the better part of a decade, JPMorgan Chief Executive Officer Jamie Dimon, for one, has warned of 10-year yields climbing past 4 percent, from less than 3.5 percent now.
 His bank has estimated that bond issuance skewed toward lower-rated companies and longer-dated securities in the QE era.
 Investors in money markets are big winners.
-They’ve gone from earning next-to-nothing to drawing almost 2 percent.
+They’ve gone from earning next-to-nothing to drawing more than 2 percent.
 The stronger dollar means that emerging markets in particular are facing strains, as investors worry about the ability of developing countries to pay off their dollar-denominated debt.

 Yes.
 While U.S. President Donald Trump has focused his criticism on the Fed’s interest-rate hikes, he made clear during the Oct.
 10-11 stock slump that he wants the central bank to hold off on tightening.
 Emerging market countries have also called for the Fed to be mindful of the ramifications of its normalization campaign.
 The finance minister of Indonesia, the world’s fourth most-populous nation, said in October that spillover effects from the Fed are “very real for many countries.”
-India’s central bank governor, Urjit Patel, wrote a column in the Financial Times last month urging the Fed to ease off on QT, warning that a “crisis” in dollar funding will be inevitable if it doesn’t -- given how the U.S. fiscal deficit is widening.
+India’s central bank governor wrote a newspaper column in June warning a “crisis” in dollar funding will be inevitable if the Fed doesn’t ease off on QT.
 In Europe, populist political parties may agitate against the ECB drawing down its holdings of debt and -- by extension -- potentially pushing up government borrowing costs.
-Some Fed officials are also calling for discussion about bringing an earlier end than anticipated to the balance-sheet contraction, given some signs of tightness in the market for overnight cash.
+Some Fed officials have called for discussion about bringing an earlier end than anticipated to the balance-sheet contraction, after some signs of tightness in the market for overnight cash.

 The Reference Shelf